Evgeni Malkin: Hart Trophy, playoff shortcomings (2009–2015)

 Malkin had a bounce-back season in 2011–12.
 With post-concussion syndrome limiting team captain Sidney Crosby to 22 games, Malkin led the Penguins on a line with newly acquired winger James Neal.
-Despite missing seven games due to lingering effects of his knee surgery, Malkin scored 50 goals for the first time in his career, including three hat-tricks, and won his second scoring title with 109 points.
+Despite missing seven games due to lingering effects of his knee surgery the previous season, Malkin scored 50 goals for the first time in his career, including three hat-tricks, 59 assists and won his second scoring title with 109 points in the 75 games he did play to collect his second career Art Ross Trophy.
 He was the only player in the NHL during the 2011–12 season to score at least 100 points.
-Malkin would go on to win the Hart Trophy as the NHL's MVP for his performance in the season.
+Malkin would go on to win the Hart Trophy as the NHL's MVP for his performance in the season beating out Tampa Bay Lightning forward Steven Stamkos and New York Rangers goaltender Henrik Lundqvist, respectively.
+He also went on to win the Ted Lindsay Award for the most outstanding player judged by the NHL Players' Association, beating out finalists Stamkos and Lundqvist for this award as well.
 He also became the first player in the past ten NHL seasons to win two scoring titles, putting an end to a streak of nine different players over nine seasons leading the NHL in points.
-Despite Malkin's impressive season, the Penguins were eliminated in the first round of the 2012 playoffs by the Philadelphia Flyers.
-Malkin scored eight points in the six-game series.
-Following the Penguins' playoff exit, it was announced Malkin would again represent Russia at the 2012 World Championships.
+Malkin's 50 goals also resulted in him being the runner-up to the Rocket Richard Trophy, only behind the 60 goals scored by Steven Stamkos.
+Despite Malkin's impressive season and the Penguins clinching the fourth-seed in the East for the fourth straight season, the Penguins were eliminated in the first round of the 2012 playoffs by the inner-state rival and fifth-seeded Philadelphia Flyers in six games.
+Malkin scored eight points (three goals, five assists) in all six games.
+Following the Penguins' early playoff exit, it was announced Malkin would again represent Russia at the 2012 World Championships.